Ione Dog Bite Lawyer

 - Puncture injuries: These are common due to the nature of the dog’s dentition.

-- Lacerations: Disruption of the skin surface can be both painful and dangerous since the skin provides protection for the body.
+- Lacerations: Disruption of the skin surface can be painful and dangerous since the skin protects the body.

 - Fractures: During an attack by a large canine, bites can fracture the bones in the hands or arms.
-If the person falls during the attack, other bones can be broken such as the ribs, legs, and pelvis.
+If the person falls during the attack, other bones, such as the ribs, legs, and pelvis, can be broken.

 - Crush injuries: This injury is caused by the significant pressure of a dog bite.
-If the hands are involved, not only bony structures will be destroyed but vital nerves in the hands will too.
+If the hands are involved, bony structures and vital nerves in the hands will be destroyed.

 - Loss of tissue: Depending on the extent, this can cause significant structural and cosmetic damage to the injured person.
-For example, facial structures such as the nose or eyes can be either partially or totally removed or damaged in the attack.
+For example, facial structures such as the nose or eyes can be partially or totally removed or damaged during the attack.

-The injuries that result are not just painful, disfiguring and psychologically damaging but can cause disease.
+The resulting injuries are painful, disfiguring, and psychologically damaging and can cause disease.
 The most common are:

 - Pasteurella: This bacteria is found in about 50 percent of dog bites.
 Usually, the site becomes red and is painful.
 It is most dangerous for those with a weak immune system.